A practical guide to causal discovery with cohort data: Causal discovery terminology and software

 Constraint-based causal discovery algorithms such as PC, on which we focus in this guide, build the graph based on conditional independences in the data, which are inferred using conditional independence testing.
 Since several DAGs can imply the same set of conditional independences (they are then said to be \textit{Markov equivalent} and form a \textit{Markov equivalence class}), PC is not able to distinguish between them.
 Therefore, even under ideal circumstances (infinite sample size, all assumptions are true), the output of PC is not a DAG, but a \textit{completed partially directed acyclic graph} (CPDAG) containing both directed and undirected edges.
 An undirected edge indicates that the algorithm determined that two nodes were related to each other, but it could not determine which node causes the other.
-If background knowledge is used during the search (e.g.~in the form of required edges or a partial node ordering), then the output of PC is an estimated \textit{maximally oriented partially directed acyclic graph} (MPDAG), which has the same interpretation as an estimated CPDAG.
+If background knowledge is used during the search (e.g.~in the form of required edges or a partial node ordering), then the output of PC is an estimated \textit{maximally oriented partially directed acyclic graph} (MPDAG), which has a slightly different interpretation from an estimated CPDAG.

-Depending on the software used, the output of PC may also contain bi-directed edges.
+Depending on the software used, the output of PC may also contain bi-directed edges (in which case, the output is no longer a CPDAG or MPDAG).
 These occur when different conditional independence tests produce conflicting results.
 In contrast to the undirected edges, whose orientation cannot be determined even with an infinite sample size, the bi-directed edges always point to conflicts that are due to the finite data.
 Below, we discuss what options for conflict resolution are offered by the different software packages.

 An important parameter of PC and similar algorithms is the p-value threshold, usually called \texttt{alpha}.
 Each conditional independence test performed by the algorithm returns a p-value, which is then used in order to make a yes-no decision: If the p-value of a particular test is smaller than \texttt{alpha}, then this is treated as a dependence, otherwise an independence is concluded.
 Since concluding independence usually means deleting an edge from the estimated graph, \texttt{alpha} controls its sparsity, where a smaller value leads to a sparser output.